josephwnv/nim-deploy/cloud-service-providers/azure/aks/NemoRetrieverExtraction/README.md

 Please follow [Create AKS instruction](./setup/README.md) to create AKS.
 And two spectial Notes
  - NeMo Retriever Extraction need 6 GPUs but you can run it in single GPU with the help of Time slicing configMap for gpu operator
- - Please add --enable-ultra-ssd flag when yo ucreate gpu nodepool.
+ - Please add --enable-ultra-ssd --max-pods 110 --zones flags when you create gpu nodepool.

 ###  Install Time-slicing ConfigMap (Optional)